felipead/cassandra-logger/README.md

 ### Create the Schema

-By default, the Logger will use table `log` on keyspace `logger`.
-You need to create this table manually.
+*Before using the trigger you MUST create the log table schema.*

-Load script [`create-log-schema.cql`](create-log-schema.cql) into CQL shell to create the schema:
+To do this, load script [`create-log-schema.cql`](create-log-schema.cql) into CQL shell:

     {CASSANDRA_HOME}/bin/cqlsh --file create-log-schema.sql

 To make sure it was created correctly, enter CQL shell and run:

     DESCRIBE TABLE logger.log

+By default, the logger will use table `log` and keyspace `logger`.
+You can customize this by editting the settings file.

 Usage
 -----